savaa ni bhaji (dill and lentils)

 - Wash it in a sieve thoroughly to remove any mud.

-- Heat oil in a wide pan over medium heat.
+- Heat oil in the pressure cooker over medium heat.

 - When the oil is hot add the mustard and cumin seeds.

-- When they begin to splutter, add the garlic paste and stir fry for a few seconds.
+- When the seeds begin to splutter, add the garlic paste and stir fry for a few seconds.

 - Add the chilli and ginger paste.
 Mix.

-- Add asafoetida and turmeric powder and immediately add the soaked lentils along with the water.
+- Immediately add the soaked lentils along with the water.

 - Serve with hot rotlis.